wrightaq/Fullstack-Benchmark/instapost/README.md

 **Implement this user story by doing the following:**

-- [ ] Truncate the length of all posts to a _max of 144 characters_
+- [x ] Truncate the length of all posts to a _max of 144 characters_
-  - [ ] If a post is more than 144 characters provide a **Show More** button that will toggle the display of the content
+  - [x ] If a post is more than 144 characters provide a **Show More** button that will toggle the display of the content
-  - [ ] If a post is less than 144 characters do not add a show more button and display all content
+  - [x ] If a post is less than 144 characters do not add a show more button and display all content
-- [ ] Ensure that your `Post` properly displays the post as a series of paragraphs.
+- [? ] Ensure that your `Post` properly displays the post as a series of paragraphs.

 **WHEN THIS STEP IS COMPLETE:** please make a commit with the message "complete step two"